2019 NHL Winter Classic: Pregame/Anthem/Entertainment

-Prior to team introductions the Bruins' and Blackhawks' legends were introduced.
-For the Bruins, Cam Neely, Johnny Bucyk, and Ray Bourque.
-For the Blackhawks, Denis Savard, Tony Esposito, Jill Mikita, and Bobby Hull.
+Prior to team introductions the Bruins' and Blackhawks' legends were introduced: for the Bruins, Cam Neely, Johnny Bucyk, and Ray Bourque; for the Blackhawks, Denis Savard, Tony Esposito, Jill Mikita, and Bobby Hull.

+On their way out of the tunnel for team introductions, the Blackhawks were greeted by Notre Dame football legends Rocket Ismail, Brian Smith (linebacker, born 1989), Darius Fleming, Reggie Brooks, and Autry Denson.

 Broadcasting

 NBC broadcast the game as it has done since the event's inception.
 Like the previous two Winter Classics, Sportsnet simulcast the NBC feed in Canada, while TVA Sports used NBC's video to dub their French-language commentary.

 The game was simulcast on NBC Sports Radio; it was the last program carried on the network before it converted to a part-time syndication service that day.

 Ratings

 Viewership for the 2019 Winter Classic jumped 20% over the previous season, rising to a 1.94 overnight rating and 2.97 million overall viewers, recovering three years of viewership declines.